 Estimated Dry Matter Nutrient Content

-Fiber (estimated dry matter content) = 5%
+Fiber (estimated dry matter content) = 6.7%

 |Estimated Nutrient Content

 |Dry Matter Basis

 |Calorie Weighted Basis

-The first ingredient in this dog food is salmon.
-Although it is rich in omega-3 fatty acids, raw salmon contains about 80% water.
+The first ingredient in this dog food is chicken.
+Although it is a quality item, raw chicken contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The second ingredient is salmon meal.
-Because it is considered a meat concentrate, fish meal contains almost 300% more protein than fresh fish itself.
+The second ingredient is chicken meal.
+Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The fourth ingredient includes peas.
+The fourth ingredient lists peas.
 Peas are a quality source of carbohydrates.
-Plus (like all legumes) they’re rich in natural fiber.
+And like all legumes, they’re rich in natural fiber.

-However, peas contain about 25% protein, a factor that must be considered when judging the actual meat content of this dog food.
+However, both peas and pea flour contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

-The sixth ingredient lists tomato pomace.
+The sixth ingredient is tomato pomace.
 Tomato pomace is a controversial ingredient, a by-product remaining after processing tomatoes into juice, soup and ketchup.